maxrave-dev/SimpMusic/README.md

 ## This is a fork of SimpMusic

-This was created to fix the shuffle behavior.
+This fork was created to fix a few issues that I encountered with the original application.

+#### Current issues that this fork solves :

+- Changed the shuffle behaviour of online playlists to fit with other music players.
+- Fixed the app update popup even when the latest version is installed.
+- Fixed a few app crashes.

 ### Latest release APK download